Dan-Padovani/Explorer_projeto04_Formularios_Bonus/Readme.md

 ### :computer: About

-In this challenge, it was requested to create a desktop form, the main focus it's to work with multiple types of inputs.
+In this challenge, it was requested to create a desktop form, the main focus it's to work with antoher types of inputs, like: text-area, checked and select.

 I had the oportunity to practice and study:
 *	Forms;
 *	Labes, Ids and inputs;
 *	Fieldset and Legend;
-* Creating styles for submit;
+* Customize form inputs: text-area, checked and select;
 * Validate inputs with html properties.